Yunzhe21/Introduction-to-Fluid-Dynamics/README.md

 ## Description

-Here are my homework solution to the course "Special Topics: Introduction to Fluid Dynamics", by Professor Jinzi (Mac) Huang.
+Here are my homework solutions to the course "Special Topics: Introduction to Fluid Dynamics", by Professor Jinzi (Mac) Huang.

 Reference book for this course is "Elementary Fluid Dynamics"